varshiniramanathan/3D-genome-analysis-tutorials/intro.md

 ## Prerequisites

-Before starting, if you are a Hansen Lab member:

-1. Make sure you are a user on a lab computer.
-2. Familiarize yourself with ssh and remote access.

 This tutorial is mostly comprised of basic python and bash, but doesn't require proficiency in either.
+It starts from the post-mapping stage and assumes that you used a pipeline similar to the [Hansen Lab's pipeline](https://github.com/ahansenlab/MicroC_RCMC_analysis/) to produce [cooler](https://cooler.readthedocs.io/en/latest/datamodel.html)-format datasets.
+I'll generally refer to 3D genomics datasets as Micro-C, although for the most part these analyses will also apply to Hi-C and RCMC (except, of course, whole-chromosome and whole-genome analyses do not apply to RCMC).

+While RCMC can usually be handled on a personal computer, whole-genome high-res 3D genomics datasets are large.
+Many of the code snippets make use of parallelization and assume computing and memory limits that will be difficult to achieve on a personal computer.

 ---